TomJGooding/pythle/README.md

 If you do not have Python, please install the latest 3.x version from [python.org](https://www.python.org/) or refer to the [Installing Python](https://docs.python-guide.org/starting/installation/#installation) section of the Hitchhiker’s Guide to Python.

 ### Installation

-#### This project is still under development so installation will not work yet!

 To learn how to install a Python file (package), refer to the [Installation Tutorial](https://packaging.python.org/en/latest/tutorials/installing-packages/) from PyPI.